This post contains affiliate links and I may earn a commission if you make a purchase.

 When you buy your first home, you’re picking a place to raise a family, so the neighborhood is just as important, if not more important, than the house itself.

 Should you sell your house first before you buy?

-If you need to or want to move to a new home, should you sell your house before you buy your next house?
-For as long as people have been moving houses they have been asking this question.
+If you need to move to a new home, should you sell your house before you buy your next house?
+For as long as people have been moving houses, they have been asking this question.